seleniumbase/SeleniumBase/README.md

 self.assert_text(TEXT_SEGMENT, CSS_SELECTOR)
 ```

-If the example is moving too fast for your eyes to see what's going on, there are a few things you can do.
-You can add ``--demo_mode`` on the command line, which pauses the browser for about a second (by default) after each action:
+If the example test is moving too fast for your eyes to see what's going on, you can run it in Demo Mode by adding ``--demo_mode`` on the command line, which pauses the browser for about a second (by default) after each action, and highlights the element being acted on:

 ```bash
 nosetests my_first_test.py --with-selenium --browser=chrome -s --demo_mode